fluid-project/fluid-irc-logs/README.md

 - `parse_logs.sh`, a convenience script for running `botbot_parser.py` over multiple log files
 - `README.md` - this file
 - `timestampnotes.md` - a note on how URLs to individual messages in BotBot's logging interface are (or, unfortunately as it turns out, are not) related to timestamps

+## fluid-irc-bot

+When [BotBot.me](https://botbot.me) shutdown, we replaced the service with a Limnoria-based channel bot.

+This bot was deprecated when we migrated to [Matrix.org](https://wiki.fluidproject.org/display/fluid/Matrix+Channel).

+The `fluid-irc-bot` directory contains the logs recorded by this bot.